 It seems that with each passing day scientists publish some report that says dinosaurs and birds had a lot in common physically.
-For some people, that might make dinos seem less intimidating, but smart folks realize that it should make birds a lot scarier.
+For some people, that might make dinos seem less terrifying, but smart folks realize that it should make birds a lot scarier.
 Want proof?
 Just check out the shoebill stork, the scariest freaking bird to ever walk the planet.

 Of course, what happened next was horrific.

-That goofy-looking bill clapped onto the front of the shoebill’s face may look like a cruel joke of evolution, but it’s actually a lethal weapon.
+That goofy-looking bill clapped onto the front of the shoebill’s face may look like a cruel joke of evolution, but it’s actually a lethal tool.
 Sure, it also looks like a shoe, a fact that has not been lost on any of the civilizations that have run across the beast.
 The Arabs called it Abu-Markhub, or “father of a slipper.”
 However, that bill is not to be trifled with.

 Just take a few, brief moments to think about all the slippery, slimy, scary terrors of the natural world swimming and squirming through the darkest corners of your mind.
 You’re picturing crocodiles and eels and lungfish (even if you didn’t know they existed, you definitely are).
-Too bad those are the kinds of critters that the shoebill murder bird absolutely loves to munch down on.
+Too bad those are the kinds of critters that the shoebill absolutely loves to munch down on.

 Shoebill storks are masters of patience.
-They’ll sit in the water for hours on end, sometimes submerged up to their waists, as the creepy crawlies swim around them, poor buggers unaware of the grim fate that peers down at them from above.
+They’ll sit in the water for hours on end, sometimes submerged up to their waists, as the creepy crawlies swim around them, poor things unaware of the grim fate that peers down at them from above.